SUNRUSE/SprigganTS/README.md

     // No wrapping function required here.
     Content.Battle.Sky.Day.Play(Content.Battle.Sky.Sunset[0].Play)

+Additionally, the minification pass has been configured to compress property names.
+As such:

+    { a: 3, b: 4, c: 5 }["b"]

+May not work.
+However, quoted property names will be preserved, so the following will work:

+    { "a": 3, "b": 4, "c": 5 }["b"]

 #### Configuration

 At the top of Source/Entry.ts is a reference to Source/Configuration.ts.
 This file is shared between the runtime engine and build process, and defines: